 Some regions of the world are living at the expense of others

-In 2012, the world’s per capita ecological footprint was 1.1 gha higher than the world’s available per capita biocapacity.
+In 2014, the world’s per capita ecological footprint was 1.2 gha higher than the world’s available per capita biocapacity.
 However, this average conceals considerable differences in the consumption of resources: most industrial countries consume more than two planet Earths, while countries in the Indian subcontinent, in South-east Asia and Africa consume less than one.
 Switzerland’s per capita ecological footprint matches the average of western European countries.
-Luxemburg, Australia, the United States, Canada, Singapore, Trinidad and Tobago, the Sultanate of Oman, Belgium and Sweden consumed more than 4 times the world’s available per capita biocapacity.
+Qatar, Luxemburg, United Arab Emirates, Mongolia, Bahrain, United States, Canada, Kuwait, Denmark, Estonia, Australia, New Zealand and Bermuda consumed more than 4 times the world’s available per capita biocapacity.

 The Swiss energy consumption largely determines its ecological footprint